-The Alabama Head and Spinal Cord Injury Registry Helpline, I-888-879-4706, provided immediate information to 97 callers.
-There were 4,358 new hospital trauma records were collected and reviewed.
-2,134 consumers were eligible to be contacted to provide information, referral, and service linkage.
+The Alabama Head and Spinal Cord Injury Registry Helpline, I-888-879-4706, provided immediate information to I67 callers, a 72 percent increase.
+There were 4,601 new hospital trauma records that were collected and reviewed, an increase of 6 percent.
+2,256 consumers, an increase of 6 percent, were eligible to be contacted to provide information, referral and service linkage.